funbar/Moody/README.md

 - In the future, Moody hopes to have machine learning to improve how music and other actions are suggested to the user.
 - Cards, buttons, and headers are all created using a CSS framework called Frow.
 - The snow on the home page is meant to throw the user into a Christmas/holiday mood.
+- The home page is subject to change depending on what the season feels like.